Election Stress Disorder Is A Thing — Here's How To Cope

 Write down your thoughts.

 “When we’re nervous or anxious, our thoughts race.
-They go by very fast,” Dr. Stosny says.
+They go by very fast,” Dr. Stosny said.
 “The faster they go, the more overwhelming they seem.”
 Jotting down your thoughts helps interrupt the spiral, and slow your mind down.
 Dr. Stosny recommends using a pen and paper for this exercise instead of typing your thoughts out on your phone.
 The old-school method activates more prefrontal cortex neurons, which helps regulate your stress response.
 The more you know!

 Make the most out of your comfort food.